What happens if your landlord dies

 Your deposit should stay protected in a scheme when your landlord dies.

-A new landlord or agent might choose to use a different deposit protection scheme but your deposit should stay protected at all times.
+A new landlord or agent might choose a different deposit protection scheme but your deposit must stay protected.

-If your new landlord breaks the tenancy deposit rules:
+If your new landlord breaks the tenancy deposit rules, you can claim compensation.

 You can ask for help from your council if you could be homeless in the next 8 weeks.

-Contact the council if you get a notice.
+Contact the council if you get an eviction notice.

 Do not move out if you have nowhere to go.
-Carry on paying rent.
+Keep paying rent.

 The council might say you are intentionally homeless if you: